j0n3/quake3servers/README.md

 - Supports Quake Live with minqlx, Quake 3 and ioQuake3
 - Spawn new server scripts detect tmux session and attach to them or launch standalone
 - Systemd service for automatic launch on startup and start/stop all of them
+- Detects used port and spawn in a free one
+- Spawn master server with dpmaster for q3 and ioq3

 # TODO: